Peggy Guggenheim, photographed by Man Ray in 1924

 When Peggy was given the first of her money in 1919, she got herself to Paris as soon as she decently could.
 The expatriates there thought she was terrific.
 She married Laurence Vail, an American writer who loved the bohemian life of Paris as much as Our Peggy did.
 In 1928 the marriage was over and Peggy moved to London.

-In 1938 Guggenheim opened Guggenheim Jeune, a London gallery of modern art that celebrated the works of Jean Cocteau and Marcel Duchamp.
+In 1938 she opened Guggenheim Jeune, a London gallery of modern art that celebrated the works of Jean Cocteau and Marcel Duchamp.
 Duchamp acted as a mentor for the rather inexperienced Miss Guggenheim and suggested to her that she should focus her energy on surrealist and other modernist art.
 The young gallery owner was delighted to display works by Pablo Picasso, Joan Miro, Wassily Kandinsky, Henry Moore, Constantin Brancusi and of course Max Ernst.

 By 1939, Peggy was organising herself for a Museum of Modern Art in London together with the English art historian/critic Herbert Read.
 She hot footed it to Paris to begin collecting work for the new Museum but the outbreak of war ruined the plans.
 Nonethless she did manage to buy 10 Picassos, 40 Ernsts, 8 Mirós, 4 Rene Magrittes, 3 Man Rays, 3 Dalís, plus one each from Paul Klee, Marc Chagall and Georges Braque.